GeoNode/geonode-summit-2016/logistics/index.md

 The most convenient and cost-effective way to reach WFP is via train; however, **Taxi** or **UberBLACK** are both options.  **UberX** is not available in Rome.
 In the morning, trains run every **15 minutes**.
 Take the train to **MURATELLA** station.
 If you are catching the train at **ROMA TRASTEVERE** station, the train should arrive on Platform 5 ("Binario 5" in Italian).
 If you are catching the train at **ROMA OSTIENSE**, the train should arrive at platform 12.
 Once you get off the train at **MURATELLA**, then exit toward the business park.
 Walk to the right along the street parallel to the train tracks.
 You should see a pathway to WFP (with a sign) that will take you to WFP.

-**FAO**

-The Food and Agriculture Organization (FAO) headquarters is located very close to the city center and right next to the **Circo Massimo** metro station and a tram station.
-Circo Massimo is "Circus Maximus" in Italian.
-It is accessible from the main streets.
-You can easily take the metro in the morning to **Circo Massimo**, but it may be busy.
-You can also catch a tram around the Colosseum (Colosseo in Italian).

 You'll find the locations in the map below.

 ### Entrance, Security, etc.

-Normal security procedures will be followed at the World Food Programme (WFP) Headquarters and Food and Agriculture Organization (FAO) Headquarters.
+Normal security procedures will be followed at the World Food Programme (WFP) Headquarters.
 If you do not register by **November 13, 2016**, we cannot guarantee entrance into the conference sites.
 We will contact registered attendees and provide instructions on how to send a scanned copy of their passport to gain entrance.
-When on site at WFP and FAO, your visitor pass must be visible at all times.
+When on site at WFP, your visitor pass must be visible at all times.

 ### Other Notes